jasalo/elm-routing-sass-boilerplate/README.md

 # Elm + Routing + SASS Boilerplate

-This is a folder structure to create an Elm app with routing working out of the box, as well as `.sass` and `.elm` files compilation **on save**, using a Bash script.
-It features a nice coloured output on your terminal to indicate whether your files were compiled or not.
+Basic folder structure to create Elm apps with routing (using [Hop](https://github.com/sporto/hop)) working out of the box, as well as a nice `.sass` + `.elm` _**compile on save**_ feature, using a Bash script.
+It features a nice coloured output on the  terminal to indicate whether your files were compiled or not.

 ## Requirements
 - Mac OS X, Linux or any app capable of running a bash script (`*.sh` files)